 Enable Developer options

-In any case, if you do wish to enable the grayscale mode or Monochromacy, you’ll first need to enable Developer options on your phone.
+In any case, if you do wish to enable the Android grayscale mode or Monochromacy, you’ll first need to enable Developer options on your phone.
 For the uninitiated, these are hidden by default on Android smartphones.
 To enable Developer options, go to Settings > About phone> Software information and tap on the Build number several times.
 You should see a toast message telling you that you are now a developer, which would mean the Developer options has been enabled.
 If you’re running MIUI, you may have to tap the MIUI version instead of the Build number.

 Go back to the Settings page and you should now see Developer options towards the bottom of the screen.
 On MIUI and similar ROMs, Developer options are further hidden under an Advanced settings option.
 Tap on Developer options and toggle on the switch at the top if it isn’t already on.

 Now scroll down half-way towards the bottom and you should see an entry labeled Simulate color space under the Hardware Accelerated Rendering subheading.
 Tap on it and select Monochromacy from the pop-up list that appears.
 Your screen should immediately turn black and white at this point.